-- 2. Build the Northwind.Blazor project. - 3.
-In Northwind.Blazor.csproj, note that it is identical to an ASP.NET Core project that uses the Web SDK and targets .NET 8. - 4.
-Note that Program.cs is almost identical to an ASP.NET Core project.
-A difference is the section that configures services, with its call to the AddRazorComponents method, as shown highlighted in the following code:
+- 8. Build the Northwind.Blazor and Northwind.Blazor.Client projects. - 9.
+In Northwind.Blazor, note that Program.cs is almost identical to an ASP.NET Core project.
+One difference is the section that configures services, with its call to the AddRazorComponents method, which we had in our Northwind.Web project.
+This section also calls to enable interactivity on the server and client sides, as shown highlighted in the following code: